eslager/TGIS504_Wi22/Lab6-LeafletDraw-instructions.md

 ##### Submission

 Upload your completed map to GitHub and submit a link to your work on Canvas.
-There is no write-up for Lab 3a.
+There is no write-up for this lab.